AcidJunkie303/TSqlScriptAnalyzer/README.md

 ### Resiliency / Robustness

 - A faulty analyzer must not cause the app to crash
 - Remove IssueReporter.Report() extension methods.
-Instead, every script should provide the database name
+Instead, every script should provide the database name.
+Passing in the IScriptModel is easier but sometime, when the script contains additional USE DATABASE statements, the real database name can be a different one
 - Every analyzer must handle situations where the database name is not known -> maybe through analyzer base class to provide such handling!?
-- script in which the first statement is not USE <Database> should be removed from the scanning by the core itself.
+- Script in which the first statement is not USE <Database> should be removed from the scanning by the core itself.
 Such cases should be reported as issues as well.
 This way we can be sure, that for every statement, it's associated with a database.

 ### Other
 - *none*

 # Done
 ### Analyzers created
 - Dead code after return, break, continue, throw and goto statements
 - Unused label -> dead code
 - Object creation without schema name